Teaching Reading Fluency in Structured Literacy

 A private reading tutor who specializes in Structured Literacy can give students the one-on-one support they need to close this fluency gap and build confidence.

 Fluency is more than speed.
-It includes:
+It includes the below components:

 • Accuracy – reading the words correctly.